 ‘If you told me when I was 25 that I’d end up writing about must-see European bridges, I’d have laughed in your face.
 And yet, here we are…

-In defence of my 40-year-old self, I have seen some *awesome* European bridges.
-These are my must-see wonders of engineering across the continent…
+In defence of my 40-year-old self, I have seen some *awesome* feats of engineering on my travels.
+These are my 8 must-see European bridges…’

 Crossing the banks of the Neretva River, the Stari Most has quite a tragic past.
 It was largely destroyed by Croatian forces during fighting back in 1993 after having stood in the same spot for more than 400 years.
 It was reconstructed after the war and reopened in 2004.